- Samantha Trumbo, graduate student

 The ALMA Observatory in Chile allows us the spatial resolution to obtain images of thermal emission from the Galilean and also has the sensitivity to detect thermal emission from tiny asteroids and distant dwarf planets.

 The 70-yr old 200-inch telescope at Palomar Observatory remains a top-notch astronomical facility.
 We use it mainly for measuring colors of distant solar system objects.

 The Subaru Telescope, with its massive Hyper-Suprime Cam, is the premiere telescope in the world for survey vast swaths of sky for faint objects.
 Part of our Planet Nine search is underway there.

-The Caltech High Powered Computer Cluster is critical for running our massive suites of computer simulations in search of Planet Nine.
+The Caltech High Performance Computer Cluster is critical for running our massive suites of computer simulations in search of Planet Nine.